 Signs of Cavities

 There are some fairly direct and simple ways to tell if you or your child may have a cavity.
-Perhaps the clearest sign is when you can see a hole or pit in your tooth.
+Perhaps the clearest sign is seeing a hole or pit in your tooth.
 Cavities can also be felt by your tongue when you run it over the surface of your teeth.
-When you notice this, then you need to make an appointment with Supreme Dentistry.
+You need to make an appointment with Supreme Dentistry when you notice this.

-- Temperature sensitivity: Whether it’s too hot or cold liquids or foods (or both) when your teeth start experiencing sensitivity while eating or after it could be a sign, you have a cavity.
-Usually, tooth sensitivity emerges because your enamel has worn away and, if this is the case, the likelihood of a cavity increases.
+It could be a sign you have a cavity, whether it’s too hot or cold liquids or foods (or both) when your teeth start experiencing sensitivity while eating or after.
+Usually, tooth sensitivity emerges because your enamel has worn away, and if this is the case, the likelihood of a cavity increases.

-- Sensitivity to sweets: Temperature sensitivity is the most common and immediate sign of a cavity, but a lingering sensitivity after eating something sweet or having a sugary drink can also suggest cavities may be present.
+Temperature sensitivity is the most common and immediate sign of a cavity.
+Still, a lingering sensitivity after eating something sweet or having a sugary drink can also suggest cavities may be present.

-- Toothache: When you experience an ongoing dull ache or sharp pain in one or more of your teeth, you likely have a cavity.
+You likely have a cavity when you experience an ongoing dull ache or sharp pain in one or more of your teeth.
 Such pain is a direct symptom of a cavity.
-Toothaches can arise when you bite down as well as be persistent pain in your jaw.
+Toothaches can arise when you bite down, as well as persistent jaw pain.
 Either way, it’s necessary to see your dentist.

-- Stains: If you notice white spots on your teeth, it can be a sign of trouble.
-Stains or discoloration often appears first as irregularly shaped white spots but then can turn darker to a brown or black.
+It can be a sign of trouble if you notice white spots on your teeth.
+Stains or discoloration often appear first as irregularly shaped white spots but then can turn darker to brown or black.

-- Bad Breath and Unpleasant Taste: A sign you have cavities can be bad breath caused by the bacteria in your mouth.
+A sign you have cavities can be bad breath caused by the bacteria in your mouth.
 An infected tooth can also cause bad breath.
 The same bacteria can affect how you taste.
-If you are experiencing persistent bad breath, then you need to talk with your dentist.
+If you are experiencing persistent bad breath, you need to talk with your dentist.

 To avoid dental cavities, do your best to practice good oral hygiene.
 Let your dentist at Supreme Dentistry know if you are experiencing any of the signs mentioned above.
 The sooner you catch a cavity, the better your chances are of only needing a dental filling rather than a more invasive procedure.
-At Supreme Dentistry, we’re proud to provide family and other general dentistry services to our patients as well as emergency dental services.
-Our treatment options include:
+At Supreme Dentistry, we’re proud to provide family and other general dentistry services to our patients and emergency dental services.